-Relatively few customers have accounted for a substantial portion of the Company's revenues.
+Relatively few customers have accounted for a substantial portion of the Company's net sales.
+In the first quarter of 2012, three customers accounted for 70% of our total net sales.
 In the first quarter of 2011, three customers accounted for 58% of the Company's total net sales.
-In the first quarter of 2010, three customers accounted for 52% of the Company's total net sales.